top of page

 Truth or Dare, Adornaxis, New York Contemporary Jewellery Week 2023

-Truth or dare promotional image 2023.JPG
+Truth or Dare exhibition Janine Combes promotional image 2023

 My work for this exhibition explored the truth of Australian colonial histories.
 Words embedded into copper - words about what it means to belong to this place.